aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

 ## References

-+ <a name="ccps-1996">AIChE/CCPS</a>. *Guidelines for Use of Vapour Cloud Dispersion Models*, 2nd ed.
++ <a name="ccps-1996">AIChE/CCPS</a>. *Guidelines for Use of Vapour Cloud Dispersion Models*.
+2nd ed.
 New York: American Institute of Chemical Engineers, 1996.
 + <a name="ashrae-2017">ASHRAE</a>. *2017 ASHRAE Handbook - Fundamentals (SI Edition)*.
 Atlanta, GA: ASHRAE, 2017.
-+ <a name="lees-1996">Lees</a>, Frank P. *Loss Prevention in the Process Industries*, 2nd ed.
++ <a name="lees-1996">Lees</a>, Frank P. *Loss Prevention in the Process Industries*.
+2nd ed.
 Oxford: Butterworth-Heinemann, 1996.